 44. House Sitting

 If you don’t mind maintaining a property, house sitting might be a perfect business for you.
-House sitters often also take care of the pets and yards of homes.
+House sitters often also take care of the dogs, cats or other pets and yards of homes.
 House sitting is a great way to travel while earning a living.